fluidself/fluidself.org/_books/art/do-the-work.md

 - Keep working

-Any act that rejects immediate gratification in favor of long-term growth, health, or integrity --OR-- any act that derives from our higher nature instead of our lower.
+Any act that rejects immediate gratification in favor of long-term growth, health, or integrity—OR—any act that derives from our higher nature instead of our lower.
 Any of these acts will elicit Resistance.

 Resistance will unfailingly point to true North - meaning that calling or action it most wants to stop us from doing.
 We can use this.
 We can use it as a compass.
 We can navigate by Resistance, letting it guide us to that calling or purpose that we must follow before all others.
 Rule of thumb: The more important a call or action is to our soul's evolution, the more Resistance we will feel toward pursuing it.